Kabalebe-Josh/MAIN-PIXEL/README.md

-- 👋 Hi, I’m @MAIN-PIXEL
+- 👋 Hi, I’m Kabalebe Joshua
 - 👀 I’m interested in ...app development
-- 🌱 I’m currently learning ...asp.net
+- 🌱 I’m currently learning ...php and laravel
 - 💞️ I’m looking to collaborate on ...creating a system
-- 📫 How to reach me ...email
+- 📫 How to reach me ...email kabalebe@icloud.com

 <!---
 MAIN-PIXEL/MAIN-PIXEL is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.